 causes the decimal value 25 to be complemented during assembly.
-The resulting binary value, when expressed in octal form, reduces to 177746(octal).
+The resulting binary value, when expressed in octal form, reduces to $177746 \, (\text{octal})$.

-The term created through the use of the temporary numeric control operator thus becomes an entity which can be used alone or in combination with other expression elements.
+The term created through the use of the temporary numeric control operator thus becomes an entity that can be used alone or in combination with other expression elements.
 For example, the following construction: